percona/psmdb-docs/docs/kmip.md

 !!! note

     Starting with version 6.0.6-5, the master key is stored in a raw-byte format.
-If you set up Percona Server for MongoDB 6.0.6-5 and wish to downgrade to some previous version, this downgrade is not possible via binary replacement.
+If you set up Percona Server for MongoDB 6.0.6-5 with data-at-rest encryption using KMIP and wish to downgrade to some previous version, this downgrade is not possible via binary replacement.
 Consider using the [logical backup and restore via Percona Backup for MongoDB](https://docs.percona.com/percona-backup-mongodb/usage/start-backup.html) for this purpose.

 ## KMIP parameters